Mourne Wall: Construction

-The wall was crafted from natural granite stone using traditional dry stone walling techniques.
+The wall was built from natural granite stone using traditional dry stone walling techniques.
 On average the wall is about 1.5 m high and 0.8 to 0.9 m thick and is estimated to be 19.5 mi long.
 Stonemasons worked from March to mid-October for 18 years to build the wall.

 Topography

 As the wall was built to contain the catchment area of the Mourne, the wall passes over fifteen of the highest mountains in the area (listed clockwise from the Kilkeel River):